Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 dissolve-the-cornstarch-in-water

-Take the same pot to add oil and heat it
+Take the same pot and add oil and heat it.

 heat-the-oil

-Dissolve spices with water, stir to mix well and pour the spices mixture into the pot
+Dissolve spices in water, stir to mix well, and pour the spice mixture into the pot.

 dissolve-powder-spices